Para-Lang/para-compiler/docs/source/lang_ref/tasks/index.rst

 The Extension Tasks in Para-C are a simple way to integrate programs or scripts into your program, which do not have to be compiled executables (but can be).

-These extension tasks are designed to allow for code- and program integration into your Para-C program in a function-style calling manner, where results and data of the extension task can be utilised in the Para-C program without creating your own  handling.
+These are designed to allow for code- and program integration into your Para-C program in a function-style calling manner, where results and data of the extension task can be utilised in the Para-C program without creating your own handling.

 .. note::